juniorbrindou/Laravel-CRUDS/README.md

 ## For The beginners like Me

-yes! i am too a beginner as in inglish as in Laravel developpment (:
+yes! i am as a beginner as in inglish as in Laravel developpment (:

 1. Download this repository with _**`git clone`**_ https://github.com/225junior/Laravel-CRUDS.
 2. Execute : _**`composer install`**_ to install all the package in composer.json file